 Professionally David works in the Human Resources / Payroll field and holds a Senior Professional Human Resources certification (SPHR) from the Human Resource Certification Institute.

 Mike brings over 30 years of theatre experience to the Board, having become involved in technical theatre in the UK at a young age.
-His interest in theatre sprung from his father's Stage Manager role with the critically-acclaimed Gilbert & Sullivan Society of Edinburgh at the historic Edwardian-era King's Theatre Edinburgh, which set Mike upon the path to pursue his interest in theatre lighting and stage management.
-Mike has lit productions for the Royal Shakespeare Company, Scottish Youth Theatre, National Youth Music Theatre, and independent productions for noted UK actors Tom Conti and Brian Cox.
+His interest in theatre sprung from his father's Stage Manager role with the critically-acclaimed Gilbert & Sullivan Society of Edinburgh at the historic Edwardian-era King's Theatre Edinburgh, which set Mike upon the path to pursue his interest in theatre lighting and stage design.
+Mike has designed productions for the Royal Shakespeare Company, Scottish Youth Theatre, National Youth Music Theatre, and independent productions for noted UK actors Tom Conti and Brian Cox.

 Mike has been based on the westside of Los Angeles since 2010 and is an accomplished IT professional with over 25 years Information Technology and Security experience working in Australia, the UK & Europe, Canada, and the US.
-He most recently served as Chief Technology Officer at KCC LLC, a division of Australia-based company Computershare, and currently advises IT startups on the US west coast.
+He currently serves as the Chief Technology Officer for a legal services firm in Los Angeles.
 Mike earned his Honors degree in Computer Science from Edinburgh's Heriot-Watt University, and is recognized as a Chartered IT Professional by the British Computer Society and an Incorporated Engineer by the UK Engineering Council.
 Mike became a US Citizen in 2019.